 Our Upper KS2 Play Leaders

 We are incredibly lucky to have such caring, committed and considerate children at Brookfields Primary School.
+Thanks to our brilliant Play Leaders, our playtimes and lunchtimes are now more fun.

 Play Leaders are a group caring children who have been trained to organise activities for other children on the playground.
 They encourage children to join in games and to extend their friendship circles.